uclid-org/rtl2model/README.md

-`easyila` (name WIP) is a Python framework for modeling, synthesis, and verification of hardware designs.
+`rtl2synth` is a Python framework for modeling, synthesis, and verification of hardware designs.
 It is an offshoot of a larger hardware lifting project: https://github.com/adwait/hwlifting/

 ## Installation